 Dr. Calderon can also perform minor repairs, such as angioplasty and stenting, to open narrow or blocked parts of your coronary artery.

 Dr. Calderon will provide detailed instructions on how to prepare for your catheterization.
-In general, you’ll need to avoid eating or drinking for six hours prior to your procedure.
+In general, you will need to avoid eating and drinking from midnight prior to the procedure.
 If you take Coumadin® or other blood-thinning drugs, you should stop taking them three days prior to your catheterization.

-All catheterization procedures are performed at a local hospital.
+Most catheterization procedures are performed at a local outpatient facility and some are performed at a local hospital.
 Dr. Calderon will decide on the sedative depending on your procedure.
 He’ll also attach electrodes to your chest to monitor your heart function.

 First, Dr. Calderon will make a small incision in your groin area.
 He’ll then insert the catheter into a blood vessel and guide it to your heart and coronary arteries.
 Then he’ll inject a radioactive dye and take X-ray images of the dye as it moves through your heart.
 The dye will illuminate the chambers of your heart to allow Dr. Calderon to examine their structure and function.
 He’ll also measure your heart function, pressure, and the strength of your valves.